RoomView Back to Hotels

 Does the Waldorf Astoria Las Vegas have casino access?

-The Waldorf Astoria is a non-gaming hotel, offering a quieter luxury experience without an attached casino.
-ARIA's casino is accessible directly via the CityCenter complex.
+No. Waldorf Astoria Las Vegas is a non-gaming hotel, offering a quieter luxury experience without an attached casino.
+Guests who want casino access can visit nearby casino resorts within CityCenter and along the Strip.